kranthikrm/frontEndAssignment/README.md

 1) Clone the repo

-2) Node Modules are updated, this can be achieved by executing following command:
+2) Navigate to the project folder and install node modules, this can be achieved by executing following command:

 npm install